Greetings and Welcome

 Overview of City Manager’s Office

 The City Manager administers the day-to-day operations of City government.
-The Directors of the City’s seven departments (Finance, Fire, Planning and Zoning, Police, Public Works, Recreation and Parks, and Transportation), the Managers of the Human Resources and Management Information Technology divisions, and the Director of the Office of Environmental Policy report directly to the City Manager.
+The Directors of the City’s seven departments (Finance, Fire, Planning and Zoning, Police, Public Works, Recreation and Parks, and Transportation) and the Managers of the Human Resources and Management Information Technology divisions report directly to the City Manager.
 The City Manager supervises the preparation of the city budget and advises the Mayor and the City Council in the formation of policy and the implementation of plans to address demands for municipal services, enhance quality of life, and strengthen the economic vitality of the city.